henrik/icporter/README.markdown

     750123-4567
     1234

 The default path is `~/.ica_credentials`.
-If you want to use another path:
+If you want to use another path, specify this when you export:

     ./icporter.rb --credentials="~/.my_credentials"

 Personnummer and PIN are required arguments if you don't provide a credentials file.

-Month can be given as `0` for the current month, `1` for last month etc. Default is current month.
+Month can be given as e.g. `2010-01` or as `0` for the current month, `1` for last month etc. Default is current month.

 Account name or number can be provided.
 Otherwise it picks the first one.